Neonatal Jaundice

 What is neonatal jaundice?

-A condition where newborns have high levels of bilirubin in their blood.
+A condition where newborns have high levels of bilirubin, causing yellowing of skin and eyes.

 What causes neonatal jaundice?